 Vail’s winter parking pass rates and related policies were adopted by the Town Council at its Oct.
-16 meeting after reviewing recommendations from its citizen-based Parking & Transportation Task Force.
-This includes the return of two-hour free parking, no price increases for season pass discounts or hourly parking, and introduction of an additional employee pass option for access to the new Red Sandstone parking garage which will open next month.
+1 meeting after reviewing recommendations from its citizen-based Parking & Transportation Task Force.
+This includes continuation of two-hour free parking, no price increases for season pass discounts or hourly parking, and the return of an employee pass option for access to the Red Sandstone parking garage.

 Also returning this season will be free parking in the structures upon entry after 3 p.m.
 This program was introduced in 1996 to encourage après ski vibrancy and has become popular with guests and residents.

 There will be six discount season parking passes available this winter, plus an incremental rate structure for value cards.
 Rates are unchanged from the previous season.
 The town’s parking pass sales office will be open from 8 a.m. to 4:45 p.m.
 Monday through Friday throughout the winter.
 Descriptions of the available parking passes and qualifications are as follows:

 Hourly parking rates approved by the Town Council for the Vail Village and Lionshead parking structures are as follows:

 The incremental rate structure for value card holders calculates the locals discount based on a percentage of the hourly drive-up rate.
 Qualifying Vail and Eagle County card holders receive 50 percent and 40 percent discounts, respectively, during non-peak, and 20 percent and 12 percent discounts, respectively, during peak.
 The peak periods include Dec.
 20-Jan.
 5; Jan.
 20 and Feb.
 17, plus all Fridays and Saturdays.
 The pricing schedule is as follows: